ria-ahyoung/medium-trends-daily/src/template/dynamic.md

  So I compiled 15…
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>5.
 The Day I Stopped Fighting JavaScript and Started Building With It - <a href="https://javascript.plainenglish.io/the-day-i-stopped-fighting-javascript-and-started-building-with-it-eed1ef011ccb?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Kainat Nafees`**

 <blockquote>How I Learned to Make JS Work With Me Instead of Against Me
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>3.
+<h3>6.
 JavaScript Topics Every Serious Developer Must Master for Interviews - <a href="https://javascript.plainenglish.io/javascript-topics-every-serious-developer-must-master-for-interviews-18aeb4dc8bdc?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `ClosedAI`**

 <blockquote>JavaScript interviews can feel intimidating, not because the language is overly complicated, but because it’s deeper than most developers…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>4.
+<h3>7.
 Building Reactive UI Loops With JavaScript That Felt Like Rewiring My Brain - <a href="https://javascript.plainenglish.io/building-reactive-ui-loops-with-javascript-that-felt-like-rewiring-my-brain-d618f257ee59?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Kainat Nafees`**

 <blockquote>The Night I Finally Understood Why State, Events, and DOM Mutations Behave Like Chaotic Roommates
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>5.
+<h3>8.
 You Can’t Call Yourself a JavaScript Developer If You Don’t Know This - <a href="https://javascript.plainenglish.io/you-cant-call-yourself-a-javascript-developer-if-you-don-t-know-this-140632a7a203?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `ClosedAI`**

 <blockquote>Every once in a while, a topic comes along that divides JavaScript developers into two groups: the ones who truly understand the language…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>6.
+<h3>9.
 JavaScript Questions —  COMPLETE MASTER LIST — 700+ - <a href="https://omken.medium.com/javascript-questions-complete-master-list-700-82fa9ecb0ae6?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Omkesh B. Kendre`**

 <blockquote>A. JavaScript Basics (40 Questions)
-Continue reading on Medium »</blockquote>

-<h3>7.
-Node.js Best Practices 2026: What Every Backend Developer Must Know - <a href="https://medium.com/@backendbyeli/node-js-best-practices-2026-what-every-backend-developer-must-know-144873cfc534?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Eli - BackEnd Engineer`**

-<blockquote>performance techniques, and architectural decisions that separate production-grade Node.js applications from the rest.
-Continue reading on Medium »</blockquote>

-<h3>8.
-The 18-Year-Old Who Cracked the Code: From Skipped Exams to a Lamborghini - <a href="https://medium.com/@nanakwabenaaboraah/the-18-year-old-who-cracked-the-code-from-skipped-exams-to-a-lamborghini-9cdc13f4a6ca?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nana Aboraah`**

-<blockquote>Most 18-year-olds are celebrating the end of high school by planning for college or taking a gap year.
 Continue reading on Medium »</blockquote>

 <br/>